wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.V.9

 <p class=fip id=p9>
-9.&emsp;Healing is an ability that developed after the separation, before which it was unnecessary.
+9. Healing is an ability that developed after the separation, before which it was unnecessary.
 ²Like all aspects of the belief in space and time, it is temporary.
 3However, as long as time persists, healing is needed as a means of protection.
 ⁴This is because healing rests on charity, and charity is a way of perceiving the perfection of another even if you cannot perceive it in yourself.